-It is important that the process of participatory budgeting involves a series of the principles and values, thanks to which the actual joint determination of the local community form is made by residents, and which is an expression of the innovative and open way of thinking about the community development.
-The key principles and provisions, which compliance and implementation make, in our opinion, talking about participatory budgeting possible, are provided below.
-Their conscious avoidance often leads only to superficial, so to say "frontal" processes, which are closer to a plebiscite than to the actual attempts to increase the influence of residents on their self-governing community (Encyclopedic Dictionary of Public.
-Administration 2010).
+It is important that the process of participatory budgeting involves a series of the principles and values, thanks to which the actual joint determination of the local community form is made by residents, and which are an expression of the innovative and open way of thinking about the community development.
+The key principles and provisions, which compliance and implementation makes, in our opinion, talking about participatory budgeting possible, are provided below.
+Their conscious avoidance often leads only to superficial, so to say "frontal" processes, which are closer to a plebiscite than to the actual attempts to increase the influence of residents on their self-governing community.
 These key principles and provisions include the following: transparency and openness of procedure; open and inclusive process, provision of space for discussion (debate) with the resident participation; support for the resident involvement; strategic (long-term) thinking; procedure results are binding.
 Participatory budget is the tool strongly influenced by the process of "personalization", that is the final form of the procedure called participatory budgeting, may be different and depend on where it is implemented (it is necessary to take into account not only the size of the area, the existing legal procedures and local context, but also the term of this procedure implementation in community).
-With regard to the main principle, every process that receives this name should include several mandatory steps, which are described below (the Foundation of the Laboratory of Social Innovation and Research "Stocznia", 2015).
+With regard to the main principle, every process that receives this name should include several mandatory steps, which are described below [13].

 Ukraine is only beginning to acquire practical skills and knowledge on participatory budgeting.
 Even the legislation provides only for "the budget of local self-government", but not for engagement of communities in the implementation of local initiatives.
-Everything changed in 2015 when the representatives of the Polish and Ukrainian Cooperation Foundation PAUCI arrived in Chernihiv, Cherkasy and Poltava with the project "Participatory Budget - Opportunities for Increasing Public Activity and Establishing Appropriate Partnerships with Government Authorities" (Martel 2015).
+Everything changed in 2015, when the representatives of the Polish and Ukrainian Cooperation Foundation PAUCI arrived in Chernihiv, Cherkasy and Poltava with the project "Participatory Budget - Opportunities for Increasing Public Activity and Establishing Appropriate Partnerships with Government Authorities" (B. Martel, 2015).
 Over the past year, this simple mechanism of influence on power has gained popularity in many cities of Ukraine.
-The participatory budget has been already operating, in addition to the initiators (Chernihiv, Cherkasy, Poltava, Lutsk), in 20 cities, and is in the process of implementation in 13 cities and towns.
-For urban residents, this opportunity is a test of the community potential to be mobilized in establishing the partnership with authorities.
+Participatory budget has been already operating, in addition to the initiators (Chernihiv, Cherkasy, Poltava, Lutsk), in 20 cities, and is in the process of implementation in 13 cities and towns.
+For urban residents this opportunity is a test of the community potential to be mobilized in establishing the partnership with authorities.